South Cheshire Way

-The South Cheshire Way is a 34 mi long-distance footpath running east–west mainly through Cheshire, England, though parts lie in Shropshire and Staffordshire.
+The South Cheshire Way is a 34 mi long-distance footpath running east–west mainly through Cheshire, England, although parts lie in Shropshire and Staffordshire.
 The western section from Grindley Brook, near Whitchurch, runs through farmland; the eastern section from Mow Cop, near Biddulph, runs through low hills.
-The footpath is waymarked with black and yellow discs inscribed 'SCW'.
+The footpath is waymarked with black-and-yellow discs inscribed 'SCW'.
+It is covered by the Ordnance Survey Explorer series 257 and 268 maps, which denote it with a green lozenge.

+The South Cheshire Way provides easy walking.
+The eastern terminus, Mow Cop, is the route's high point, at 1050 ft, and there is 2123 ft of ascent in total.
 The path connects with several other long-distance paths, including the Maelor Way, the Staffordshire Way and the Sandstone and Gritstone Trails.